buaa-icf/openharmony_tpc_samples/Spine/README.md

 | Skeleton  | getBoundsRect             | clipper       | Aligns the bounding box of the region and mesh attachment with the current posture and returns the result.|
 | SkeletonJson  | readSkeletonData      | json         | Reads and parses the skeleton animation data file, and generates skeletonData.    |

+## Attention
+- This library has limitations in implementing logic (based on image cropping), and there may be residual skeletal framework lines when rendering animations, which are difficult to completely eliminate.
+It is recommended to switch to the [Spinec](https://gitcode.com/openharmony-tpc/openharmony_tpc_samples/tree/master/spinec) library, which has solved this problem from the bottom and can achieve smooth animation without skeletal lines.

 ## Constraints

 This project has been verified in the following versions: